-The German Pinscher is one of those “kinds” of dogs that once when someone hears their name, they automatically think they “know” what they are, but in truth, they’re probably thinking about a different “kind” of dog.
+The German Pinscher is one of those “kinds” of dogs that once someone hears their name, they automatically think they “know” what they are, but in truth, they’re probably thinking about a different “kind” of dog.
+After all, these guys are commonly mistaken for a vast number of other dog breeds, such as the:

-- Doberman Pinscher, and “No” the German Pinscher is not a smaller version of the Doberman.
-He is actually a much older dog breed that contributed to the development of Doberman Pinschers (but we’ll get into that later)!
+- Doberman Pinscher, and “No,” the German Pinscher is not a smaller version of the Doberman.
+He is a much older dog breed that contributed to the development of Doberman Pinschers (but we’ll get into that later)!

 - German Shepherd Dog,